 Microsoft 365 Best Practices Manual

-Day-to-day management and safety recommendations for users
+Daily management and security recommendations for Microsoft 365 users

 1. Password and account security